github/training-kit/paths/graphql/02-first-use.md

             }
           }

-   1. Click the **Execute Query** button (it looks like a Play button) to run the query that is in the left pane and display the results in the right pane.
+   1. Click the "Execute Query" button (it looks like a Play button) to run the query that is in the left pane and display the results in the right pane.

       Clicking Execute Query should present something that looks like this: